ifesdjeen/ifesdjeen.github.com/articles/what_monad_type_signatures_look_like_in_my_imagination_part_1.md

 Now, let's imagine, we have one function that returns `IO Integer`, and second one that returns `Maybe Integer`, and we'd like to return a sum of them.
-Most likely the type of desired result would be `IO (Maybe Integer)`:
+Most likely the type of the desired result would be `IO (Maybe Integer)`:

 ```haskell